Cumulocity-IoT/cumulocity-microservice-service-request-mgmt/README.md

 ## Priority & Status

 Priority and status can be configured and managed during runtime.
-There isn't a predefined priority or status state machine.
-This design decision helps to integrated with any FSM/ITS.
-Even this systems have a configurable priority and status table.
-It would also be possible, if needed, a automatic synchronization.
+There isn't a predefined priority or status set.
+This flexible design decision helps to integrated with any FSM/ITS.
+Even this systems have a configurable priority and status set.
+It would be even possible to implement an automatic synchronization.

-Use following API to configure your [Priorities](./docs/Apis/ServiceRequestPriorityControllerApi.md) Priorities are rather simple and reflect the priorities which exist in the system.
+Use following API to configure:
+[Priorities](./docs/Apis/ServiceRequestPriorityControllerApi.md) are rather simple and reflect the priority set which exist in the system.

-Use following API to configure your [Status](./docs/Apis/ServiceRequestStatusControllerApi.md) Status definition are more complexe and can have specific configuration which influence alarm status transitions.
+[Status](./docs/Apis/ServiceRequestStatusControllerApi.md) definition are a bit more complex and can have specific configuration for alarm status transition.

 ## Prerequisites